goehlemichael/terraform-podcast/README.md

 # terraform-podcast
 Terraform script for provisioning infrastructure to host a podcast on AWS This is the basics you need to get a podcast up and running.
-There is no UI or web application episode creation, and updating media is done through the aws console or aws cli commands.
+There is no UI or web application. episode creation, and updating media is done through the aws console or aws cli commands.
-It

 ![Topology](podcast.jpeg)